What You’ll Learn

 Of course, this will add to your existing mortgage balance by increasing the amount you owe, which may result in a higher mortgage payment.
 Also, when you refinance, you typically reset the payoff clock on your mortgage, especially if you’re getting a new 30-year home loan, so going this route for a second home may take you longer to pay off your first mortgage.

-How to buy a second home: The process
+How to buy a second home with a mortgage: The process

 If you decide to move forward with a second home loan, then here are the steps you can expect from the homebuying and mortgage process.